 Hostile work environments can be incredibly devastating for workers as they are often left feeling pressured to either quit their job or endure further mistreatment.
 A hostile work environment can be caused by regular day-to-day harassment, verbal abuse, and even physical abuse in certain situations.
 Fortunately, victims of hostile work environments may be able to sue their employer, boss, or company for the damages the hostile environment caused.
 However, when many attempts to file these lawsuits they are often unaware of the statute of limitations and how they affect their case.
-With the help of our worker’s rights attorneys at California Employment Attorneys Group, we can help you not only understand the statute of limitations but are committed to ensuring that you receive all of the resources you desire to reach the settlement you deserve.
+With the help of our worker’s rights attorneys at California Labor Law Employment Attorneys Group, we can help you not only understand the statute of limitations but are committed to ensuring that you receive all of the resources you desire to reach the settlement you deserve.
 If you have any questions after reading this article, please feel free to reach out to our law offices near Los Angeles, California for a free consultation from one of our many well-versed legal advisors.

 Hostile Work Environments & How You Can Sue for Them